nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/advanced-features/+page.svelte.md

 For full control over the output, you can use the `children` snippet.
 The snippet receives two arguments:

 - `attributes`: A record containing the attributes from the Fluent message.
-- `translatedContent`: A snippet that renders the translated text.
+- `content`: A snippet that renders the translated content.

 This pattern is ideal for advanced cases where you need to render a specific element, like an `<input>`, and apply localized attributes to it.
 By using the `children` snippet, you can take complete control over the final HTML while still sourcing attributes from your translation files.